 Every student interviewed said the candidates' race and gender would not determine how they cast their ballot.
 "If the two girls have what I'm looking for, I'd vote for them," said Skluzacek.
 "Gender and race are definitely not issues."
 However, all agreed campaigning is important.
 "I don't have time to go to the debates," said Renaud.
 "I do read the posters, and think the taller, more professional ones are effective."
-Nuno said having a broad platform that addresses several issues will be the determining factor on where he places his "I don't want the platform designed simply to get votes.
+Fetterman structure, but work to reduce redundency Nuno said having a broad platform that addresses several issues will be the determining factor on where he places his "I don't want the platform designed simply to get votes.
 I want a candidate that listens to what people say and represent the student body," Nuno said.
-Sosa, Bott and Roodhouse said because they are freshmen, they aren't sure about all the issues, but look to the posters to see the different "I will base my vote on their ideas and platforms," said Bott.
-Ryan agreed, saying the posters are helpful, but added the Web sites are also a good place to find information.
+Sosa, Bott and Roodhouse said because they are freshmen, they aren't sure about all the issues, but look to the posters to see the different ideas.
+"I will base my vote on their ideas and platforms," said Bott.
+Ryan agreed, saying the Ryan agreed, saying the posters are helpful, but added the Web sites are also a good place to find information.

+but lack specific

+plans for doing so

 "The emails can be annoying, but at least you can go back and read them later," Ryan said.

 Malloy said having a balanced ticket is important to represent the needs of the entire student body.

 "I think you should have one guy and one girl, because then you have the two sides of the coin," Malloy said.

-The Bottom Line Library Auditorium.
+The Bottom Line

-By Wednesday night, the four girls had left the table by Burger King and were busy in activities. other Simultaneously, all of the candidates for student body president and vice president were explaining their platform and ideas during a debate in the Each ticket said they want to represent the student body and address the students' concerns.
+By Wednesday night, the four girls had left the table by Burger King and were busy in other activities.
+Simultaneously, all of the candidates for student body president and vice president were explaining their platform and ideas during a debate in the Library Auditorium.

+Each ticket said they want to represent the student body and address the students' concerns.
 Each said they would listen to what the students want and need.
-And each said they would work with the administration to make their promises a reality instead of far-fetched vows.
+And each said they would work with the administration to make their promises a reality instead of far-fetched

+system that allows

+friends to sit together

+fail to offer a specific

+plan of action

 Nuno said he hopes the new administration will follow through with their commitment to the student body once elected.

 "The president and vice president are there to represent the student body," he said.
 "We can't go and argue for what we want, but if they are approachable and listen to our ideas, they can tell the administration and supervisors what we are looking for, and hopefully do something for the students."

 ELECTION SECTION CONTRIBUTORS: